 Patong – This is the place to party but it also offers plenty for those that are not keen on clubbing until 5am in Bangla Rd.
 Great restaurants, eclectic markets, shopping malls and a (mostly) clean beach.
 Try Holiday Inn Resort, Baan Lamaii or Burasari.
 I’ve stayed in all three over the course of my visits and have been happy with each stay.

-Phuket Town – This is my first stay in Phuket Town, which I chose because of it’s proximity to Rassada Pier and an early morning ferry to Koh Phi Phi.
-Accommodations are fairly basic in this region but this is not an issue for us as we are only staying one night with a late arrival and early departure.
-Quip Design Phuket Hotel is our pick and set us back $35 (including a free cocktail!) which is a bargain in anyone’s book.
+Phuket Town – I chose because of it’s proximity to Rassada Pier and an early morning ferry to Koh Lanta.
+Accommodations are fairly basic in this region and Me Room is a great budget.